YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 - Global value too large: expected size : sssss actual size : tttttt chunk number : ccccc
 - Expected size : sssss actual size : ttttt

-Action: Refer to the LDSPANGLOINCMP Errors section in the Maintaining Database Integrity chapter of the Administration and Operations Guide
+Action: Refer to the LDSPANGLOINCMP Errors section in the `Maintaining Database Integrity chapter of the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/integrity.html>`_.

 -----------------------
 LINKVERSION
 -----------------------

-LINKVERSION, This image must be relinked with the current version of YottaDB/GT.M
+LINKVERSION, This image must be relinked with the current version of YottaDB

-Run Time Fatal: This indicates that YottaDB/GT.M attempted to access an image that was created with a previous version of YottaDB/GT.M.
+Run Time Fatal: This indicates that YottaDB attempted to access an image that was created with a previous version of YottaDB.

-Action: Relink the image using the current version of YottaDB/GT.M.
-If the previous version of YottaDB/GT.M is still available, adjust the logical names to activate the appropriate old version of YottaDB/GT.M.
+Action: Relink the image using the current version of YottaDB.
+If the previous version of YottaDB is still available, adjust the logical names to activate the appropriate old version of YottaDB.

 ---------------------
 LISTENPASSBND